 The cure for overtraining syndrome is often a significantly reduced training volume and intensity.
 Your body needs time to fully recover from the total accumulated stress in the past months.

-When you are overtrained, you have probably forgotten about basic principles of recovery.
-A differential diagnosis could also be that you have reached a training plateau, which is also a very natural thing, still frustrating though.
-I covered that topic in two posts – Dealing with training vacuum – Part one and two.
+When you are overtrained, you have probably forgotten about the basic principles of recovery.
+A differential diagnosis could also be that you have reached a training plateau, which is also a very natural thing, still frustrating, though.
+I covered that topic in two posts: Dealing with training vacuum – Part one and two.

 Theories about overtraining

-Our understanding of what overtraining really is relies on theories that are not yet proved.
+Our understanding of overtraining relies on theories that are not yet proven.
 Sympathetic and parasympathetic overtraining is often discussed, referring to the autonomic nervous system.
-In this model the symptoms are caused by an imbalance in the autonomic nervous system.
-This theory was made back in 1958, but still one of the most referred theories about overtraining.
+In this model, the symptoms are caused by an imbalance in the autonomic nervous system.
+This theory was made back in 1958 but is still one of the most referred theories about overtraining.

 Minimize the risk